The CRiT ToolkitAbout Us

 Research challenges can differ based on the kind of company you are partnering with.

-This means considering if your goals and interests in this research align with the company’s goals and interests.
+Consider if your goals and interests in this research align with the company's goals and interests.

 Is the company acting in bad faith?
 Consider the details you know about the company, and how you know about them.